unitystation/unitystation-wiki/tools/craftableLister/readMe.md

-## What this tool does

-This is basically a file crawler.
+## Prerequisites

+- You must have [node.js](https://nodejs.org/en/) installed.
+- You must have the [UnityStation](https://github.com/unitystation/unitystation) project cloned.

+## Food Lister

 It will output:

 - a "recipes.txt" file containing a markdown table with all the food that can be crafted
 - a "noncraftables.txt" file containinng a markdown table with all the food that is not craftable\*